Non-Alcoholic Drinks, Rock Climbing, and More Booze-Free Fun in Houston

-With the holidaze officially over, January ushers in the urge to reclaim your wellness, and for many, that much needed healthy kick in the behind comes in the form of Dry January, and if you’ve never partaken before, perhaps this guide of still totally fun sober activities in Houston just may entice you to join the sober-minded masses.
-Now’s the time to try something new (rock climbing, anyone?), explore a part of the city you never have before (we hear the Buffalo Bayou’s pretty nice), or join one of those Taylor Swift sing-out parties.
-Here’s how to have a blast during Dry January in Houston.
+After a season of indulgence, January ushers in the urge to reclaim your wellness, and for many, that much needed healthy kick in the behind comes in the form of Dry January.
+This guide of still totally fun sober activities in Houston just may entice you to join the sober-minded masses.
+Now’s the time to try new things instead of drinking.
+Rock climbing, anyone?
+Explore a part of the city you never have before (we hear the Buffalo Bayou’s pretty nice).
+Go full fan girl at one of those Taylor Swift sing-out parties.
+Here’s how to have a blast during Dry January in Houston without drinking.

 Houston’s got a bunch of awesome live music venues—713 Music Hall, Bayou Music Center, The Continental Club, House of Blues, Stereo Live, Warehouse Live (with its brand new location in Midtown), White Oak Music Hall, and fresh-faced EaDo hangout Lightnin’s Good Times, to name a few—drawing acts from nearby and across the nation.
-From Taylor Swift parties at House of Blues to Future at Toyota Center, scout sites like Bands in Town to find your next jam sesh, which can encompass anything from late-night Emo and T. Swift dance parties to a sold out stadium headlined by Playboi Cardi.
+Scout sites like Bands in Town to find your next jam sesh, which can encompass anything from late-night Emo and T. Swift dance parties to a sold out stadium headlined by Playboi Cardi.

 The Riot Comedy Show at Rudyard’s, Comedy Open Mics and Thursday Laughs sessions at The Secret Group, and Live Improv and Sketch Comedy at Station Theater and Comedy Sportz Houston are some of the live comedy nights to hit up.
-Big name acts often roll through Houston Improv, which has got Jay Pharoah, Atsuko Okatsuka, and Craig Robinson in the lineup this January; and both Anthony Jeselnik and Jim Breuer are hitting the stages at Bayou Music Center and Stafford Centre, respectively.
+National acts often roll through Houston Improv, which has got Jared Freid, Craig Robinson, and Raj Sharma in the lineup this January; and both Anthony Jeselnik and Jim Breuer are hitting the stages at Bayou Music Center and Stafford Centre, respectively.

 Zero-proof cocktails come packed with all the flavor and absolutely none of the hangover; and Houston’s top mixologists have perfected the game.
-Bludorn’s French-inspired Gulf Coast cuisine pairs wonderfully with drinks like the Dove's Nest (a grapefruit, lime, Seedlip Garden, vanilla, and chili kissed number); GJ Tavern’s got drinks like The Noontime ($7) refresher with cucumber, pistachio orgeat, lime, and tonic; Kin Dee invites you to sip booze-free Butterfly Tea Margaritas alongside your Thai eats; and self-serve wine bar Roots is growing its selection of alcohol free options, like the Eins Zwei Zero Sparkling Riesling and Luminara Red Blend from Napa Valley.
+Bludorn’s French-inspired Gulf Coast cuisine pairs wonderfully with drinks like the Dove's Nest (a grapefruit, lime, Seedlip Garden, vanilla, and chili kissed number); Tiny Champions has bomb pizza, sundaes, and drinkies like the Ricotta Dreamsicle; Verde Garden’s go Mexican eats, a sweet patio, and booze-free drinks like the Como la flor made with orange juice, lime, house grenadine, and ginger beer; and over at Wild, you can sip a coconut infused Ocean Water Mocktail, with or without the CBD mix in.

 Buffalo Bayou Park